geopm/theta-tutorial/QUICKSTART.md

 Adding GEOPM Mark-up to the Application
 ---------------------------------------
-To take full advantage of GEOPM a user must add GEOPM function calls to the application from the set documented by the man page [geopm_prof_c(3)](https://geopm.github.io/man/geopm_prof_c.3.html):
+To take full advantage of GEOPM, a user must add GEOPM function calls to the application from the set documented by the man page [geopm_prof_c(3)](https://geopm.github.io/man/geopm_prof_c.3.html):